jimhigson/oboe.js-website/content/why.md

 out the JSON as a stream.
 For some use cases writing out REST streams can be used as an alternative to Websockets and similar.

-On a server, stream-loading aggregated JSON resources is usually faster because
+When aggregating, streaming will usually be faster because everything else doesn't have to wait for the slowest resource.

 Downloading from standard REST
 ------------------------------